jihyeo2/BeyondTheIMSICatcher/experiment/procedures.md

 ### b.
 More Configuration

-  There are in total of three configuration files to edit: epc.conf, enb.conf, and user_db.csv.
+  There are in total of three configuration files to edit located in **~/.config/srsran** (I first thought they are located in ~/srsRAN but later found out that they exist as an example.): epc.conf, enb.conf, and user_db.csv.
 "The eNB & EPC config files will need to be edited such that the MMC & MNC values are the same across both files.
 The user DB file needs to be updated so that it contains the credentials associated with the USIM card being used in the UE.
 (SRSRAN COTS UE Application Note)"

   #### * epc.conf
   ```